 During his tenure as Gardener at Eloise Butler Wildflower Garden [1959-1986], Ken Avery wrote about the springs in and near the Garden.
 He provided considerable detail on their activity or lack of activity.
-His successor as gardener, Cary George, also made a few notes.
+His successor as Gardener, Cary George, also made a few notes.
 Sometimes Mr. Avery’s description of what spring he is talking about raises some confusion due to the words he used to describe the location but we can clear that up with another source.

-“The first time I remember seeing the spring was in 1951 when I went through the Garden with a class from the University.
-At that time there were four springs in the area that were running - - There was one at the lower end of the Garden, one just outside the Garden toward the picnic ground (where, I’m told, people used to have parties on spring water and gin), and there was one kitty-corner to the present spring at Glenwood Avenue and Glenwood Parkway.”
+The first time I remember seeing the spring was in 1951 when I went through the Garden with a class from the University.
+At that time there were four springs in the area that were running - - There was one at the lower end of the Garden, one just outside the Garden toward the picnic ground (where, I’m told, people used to have parties on spring water and gin), and there was one kitty-corner to the present spring at Glenwood Avenue and Glenwood Parkway.

 By the time I started in the Garden in 1954, all had dried up except for the present spring, but the water level there was some five feet higher than it is now, and there was a fountain there at that time.
 There was also the tiniest trickle of water coming from the spring in the Garden.
-The next year the trickle in the Garden was gone and the plumbers didn’t replace the fountain.”
-[The Fringed Gentian™ Vol. 23 No.1 Jan 1975] [See note on volume numbers at bottom of page.]
+The next year the trickle in the Garden was gone and the plumbers didn’t replace the fountain.
+[The Fringed Gentian™ Vol. 23 No.1 January 1975 and also Vol. 26 No. 2 Spring 1978] [See note on volume numbers at bottom of page.]

 Except for the spring at the lower end of the Garden, which we shall deal with later in Martha Crones notes, his use of the term ‘the present spring’ can, years later, be a bit confusing to us as to location.
 We can clarify that with the following statement by long-time Friends member J. S. Futcher who wrote in 1992:

 When I was a kid, all three of the springs [ed. outside the Garden] were running and available for people to come with their jugs and take the water.
-Besides the main one, there was the one on the northwestern corner of Glenwood Avenue and Theodore Wirth Parkway, and the one to the east of the back gate.”
+Besides the main one, there was the one on the northwestern corner of Glenwood Avenue and Theodore Wirth Parkway, and the one to the east of the back gate.
 [50 Years of Friends, published by The Friends in 1992]

 Below: Map of South Wirth Park around the Eloise Butler Wildflower Garden showing the locations of four springs mentioned in the text.
 Map from 1987 Garden Guide, updated by G D Bebeau